How To Save Money On Gas:

 That precision motor under the hood of your car uses air, as well as gas.
 The air, or more precisely the oxygen, is carefully measured into a fuel/oxygen mix ratio for optimum efficiency.

-This mixture is then sent into the combustion chamber of the engine where it is burned to produce power.
+This mixture is then sent into the engine’s combustion chamber where it is burned to produce power.

-In cold weather, oxygen molecules are packed tighter together.
+In cold weather, oxygen molecules are packed more tightly together.
 (Warm air expands – cold air contracts) To compensate for the extra oxygen coming through the intake, your car engine will adjust by adding more fuel.
 Using more fuel each combustion cycle gives you poorer fuel economy.

 The colder the air temperature, the worse the fuel economy will be.
 There is a great explanation of this at Green Car Reports.